 I’m going to show you tell Serverless architecture using the example of one of The Software House’s most successful open-source projects – BabelSheet.
 Let’s get started!

 Before digging into the details about serverless architecture in Node.js, it’s quite important to know something about concepts and business requirements that lie behind the translation management system we’ve developed (and we use it on a daily basis).

 BabelSheet allows you to translate the user interface and application’s content to a specific language.
 We decided to use Google Spreadsheets as a user interface.
 It simply gives a lot of features out of the box, e.g.: multiple users working on translations at the same time and automatic translations to other languages.
 Also, it contains a scheduler to synchronize translations, a web server allowing you to fetch them, and CLI tools which can generate translations in various formats on your local environment.
 What’s more, there is a cache layer for better performance.

 The best part of it is that BabelSheet is completely free.
 We created an open-source project developed under the MIT license.
 If you would like to check how it’s done, feel free to visit its GitHub page.

-Before trying to migrate translations service to serverless architecture, we needed to know what’s inside.
+Before trying to migrate the translation service to serverless architecture, we needed to know what was inside.
 BabelSheet consists of two services, the producer and the API.
 The first one is responsible for fetching Google Spreadsheet files containing translations every few minutes, then transforming them into a JSON format and storing it in a Redis cache storage.
-On the other hand, the API service is a standard Express.js based web server that handles requests for translations in various formats and serves the output.
+On the other hand, the API service is a standard Express.js-based web server that handles requests for translations in various formats and serves the output.
 It uses cached data stored in Redis for performance optimization.